playcanvas/developer.playcanvas.com/docs/user-manual/scripting/esm-scripts.md

 ### An update to the PlayCanvas Scripts with full support for ES Modules

 :::warning
-ESM Script are currently in beta and should not be used in production code.
+ESM Scripts are currently in beta and should not be used in production code.
 :::

 <video width="100%" controls autoPlay loop>